Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: A Benchmark Evaluation of XAI Counterfactual Algorithms

 \section{A Benchmark Evaluation of XAI Counterfactual Algorithms}

-In this study, we propose a benchmark framework to assess XAI counterfactual algorithms in both a quantitative and qualitative manner.
+This study proposes a benchmark framework to assess XAI counterfactual algorithms using state-of-the-art quantitative metrics and a counterfactual inspection analysis.
 The following sections present the proposed experimental design, the datasets used, and the quantitative metrics we applied in our benchmark.